JITESH1101/RISC-V-SoC-Tapeout---WEEK-6/Day2/README.md

 ## 2. Concept of pre-placed cells

 ### Logic Partitioning:
-The process was initiated by considering a large, abstract block of 'Combinational logic', represented as a cloud.
+The process starts with a large, abstract block of 'Combinational logic'.
-This logic was then synthesized into a detailed gate-level netlist (composed of gates A1 through A8).
+This logic is then synthesized into a detailed gate-level netlist (e.g., gates A1 through A8).
-A key step shown was the partitioning of this netlist using "cuts."
-The diagram showed cut1 and cut2, which logically separated the gates into two distinct groups: Block 1 (A1, A3, A2, A4) and Block 2 (A5, A7, A6, A8).
+This netlist can then be partitioned.
+In the example, cut1 and cut2 were used to logically separate the gates into two distinct groups: Block 1 (A1, A3, A2, A4) and Block 2 (A5, A7, A6, A8).

 ### Hierarchical Abstraction (Black Boxing):
-Once partitioned, the inter-block connections (e.g., from A2 to A5, and A4 to A5) were highlighted in yellow.
+Once partitioned, the inter-block connections (like the ones from A2 to A5 and A4 to A5) are identified.
-The concept of 'Extend IO pins' was introduced, where these inter-block signals are brought to the boundary of their respective blocks.
+These signals are then brought to the boundary of their respective blocks as 'Extended IO pins'.
-Following this, the blocks were turned into 'Black Boxes'.
-This abstraction hides the internal gate-level complexity, and the blocks are now defined only by their boundaries and their I/O pins.
+The blocks are then converted into 'Black Boxes'.
+This is an abstraction that hides the internal gate-level complexity.
+The blocks are now defined only by their boundaries and their I/O pins.
-These two Black Boxes were then shown as two separate 'IP's (Intellectual Properties) or modules'.
-Block 1 is shown with 4 inputs (a, b, c, d) and 4 outputs (o1, o2, o3, o4), while Block 2 has 4 inputs and 1 output.
+These two Black Boxes can now be treated as two separate 'IP's (Intellectual Properties) or modules'.

 ### Definition and Types of Pre-placed Cells:
-It was explained that, similar to these user-defined blocks, other common IPs are also available in a design.
+In a real chip, there are many other common IPs besides these user-defined blocks.
-Examples of these other IPs were given, including: Memory, Clock-gating cells, Comparators, and Muxes.
+Examples include: Memory, Clock-gating cells, Comparators, and Muxes.
-The process of arranging all these IPs/blocks on the chip is formally defined as Floorplanning.
+The arrangement of all these IPs/blocks on the chip is formally known as Floorplanning.
-These blocks are designated as 'pre-placed cells' for a critical reason: they must be placed in the chip before the automated placement-and-routing tools run.
+These blocks are called 'pre-placed cells' because they must be placed in the chip before any automated placement-and-routing tools are run.
-This is because these IPs (like memories or user-defined modules) often have user-defined locations and specific requirements that must be honored.
+This is because these IPs (like memories) often have user-defined locations or other specific constraints.
-After these pre-placed cells are fixed, the automated placement and routing tools are then used to place all the remaining logical cells (the individual standard cells like AND, OR, etc.) into the available space on the chip.
+After these pre-placed cells are fixed in their locations, the automated tools are then used to place all the remaining logical cells (the smaller standard cells) into the available space.

 ---

 ## 3. De-coupling capacitors

 ### Context of Pre-placed Cells:
-The floorplan was shown again, this time with the pre-placed Block a, Block b, and Block c fixed inside the core area, which is filled with standard cell rows (the blue horizontal lines).
+The floorplan was revisited, now showing the pre-placed Block a, Block b, and Block c fixed inside the core.
+The rest of the core is filled with standard cell rows (the blue horizontal lines) where regular logic will go.

 ### The Problem: Switching Current and Voltage Drop:
-A complex circuit was considered to illustrate the need for decoupling capacitors.
-This circuit contained multiple flip-flops (F) driving multiple outputs (Dout1, Dout2, etc.).
+A complex circuit with multiple flip-flops (F) driving several outputs (Dout1, Dout2, etc.) was used to illustrate a common problem.
-It was explained that during a switching operation (e.g., when the clock signals, and the outputs change state), the circuit demands a large, instantaneous switching current, also known as peak current (Ipeak).
+During a switching operation (when outputs change state), the circuit demands a large, instantaneous switching current, also known as peak current (Ipeak).
-This current is drawn from the power supply (Vdd) through the chip's power grid.
-This grid is not ideal and has parasitic resistance (Rdd) and parasitic inductance (Ldd).
+This current must be drawn from the power supply (Vdd) through the chip's power grid.
+This grid, however, has parasitic resistance (Rdd) and parasitic inductance (Ldd).
-Due to the presence of Rdd and Ldd, a voltage drop occurs as this Ipeak is drawn.
+As this Ipeak is drawn through Rdd and Ldd, a voltage drop occurs.
 The consequence is that the local voltage at the circuit's power pin (Node 'A') becomes Vdd', which is lower than the main power supply voltage (Vdd).

 ### Noise Margin and Signal Integrity:
-The concept of Noise Margin was introduced to explain why this voltage drop is a problem.
+This voltage drop is a serious problem because of Noise Margins.
-A signal (measured in Volts) is only considered 'logic 0' if it is within the low noise margin (NML), specifically between Vol and Vil.
+A signal is only considered a 'logic 0' if its voltage is within the low noise margin (NML), specifically between Vol and Vil.
-A signal is only considered 'logic 1' if it is within the high noise margin (NMH), specifically between Vih and Voh.
+A signal is only considered a 'logic 1' if its voltage is within the high noise margin (NMH), specifically between Vih and Voh.
 The region between Vil and Vih is an 'Undefined Region'.
-A signal in this region is not a valid logic level.
-The diagrams of "noise induced bump characteristics" showed that as long as noise bumps stay within their respective margins, the logic level is correctly read.
-The problem occurs when the local Vdd' drops below the Vih threshold (i.e., it falls out of the 'logic 1' range and into the 'undefined region').
+If the local Vdd' drops so much that it falls below the Vih threshold, it lands in this 'undefined region'.
-If this happens, a 'logic 1' being output by one circuit will not be detected as a 'logic 1' by the input of the next circuit, leading to a functional failure of the chip.
+When this happens, a 'logic 1' being output by one circuit will not be detected as a 'logic 1' by the next circuit, causing a functional failure.

 ### The Solution: Decoupling Capacitors (Decaps):
-The solution to this problem was presented as the addition of Decoupling Capacitors (Decaps).
+The solution to this problem is the addition of Decoupling Capacitors (Decaps).
-A capacitor (Cd) is added to the circuit in parallel with the switching logic, placed as close as possible to its Vdd and Vss pins.
+A capacitor (Cd) is added to the circuit in parallel with the switching logic, as close as possible to its Vdd and Vss pins.
-The function of this capacitor was explained:
+This capacitor acts as a small, local charge reservoir.
-* When the circuit switches, it draws its high-frequency peak current directly from the local capacitor (Cd), which acts as a small, nearby charge reservoir.
+When the circuit switches, it draws its high-frequency peak current directly from the local capacitor (Cd).
-* The main power supply, through the slower RL network (Rdd/Ldd), is then used to replenish the charge on the capacitor (Cd) after the switching event is complete.
+The main power supply then recharges the capacitor (Cd) more slowly through the RL network (Rdd/Ldd) after the switching event is over.
-This prevents the large, sudden current draw from the main power grid, thus eliminating the significant voltage drop at the local Vdd' pin and preserving the noise margin.
+This prevents the large, sudden current draw from the main power grid, which in turn prevents the local voltage drop and protects the noise margin.

 ### Physical Implementation:
-Finally, the physical implementation of this solution was shown in the floorplan.
-The directive "Surround pre-placed cells with Decoupling Capacitors" was given.
-The floorplan diagram was updated to show DECAP1, DECAP2, and DECAP3 cells placed in the standard cell rows, filling the gaps between and around the pre-placed blocks (Block a, b, c).
+In the physical floorplan, this solution is implemented by placing DECAP1, DECAP2, and DECAP3 cells in the standard cell rows, filling the gaps between and around the pre-placed blocks (Block a, b, c).

 ---

 ## 4. Power planning

 ### Scaling the Problem: From Local to Global:
-It was stated that while decaps have taken care of local communication, a larger scenario must be considered.
+While decaps solve the local power issue, a larger, global problem must also be considered.
-A system was shown with a 'Driver' cell and a 'Load' cell connected by a long wire.
-This was then expanded to show the full power supply connection (Vdd, Vss) with its associated parasitic resistances and inductances (Rdd, Ldd, Rss, Lss).
+A system with a 'Driver' cell and a 'Load' cell connected by a long wire illustrates this.
+This path is connected to the main Vdd/Vss supply, which has parasitic resistances and inductances (Rdd, Ldd, Rss, Lss).
-It was assumed that the connection path is a 16-bit bus.
+This problem is magnified when the connection is a wide bus, for example, a 16-bit bus.

 ### Simultaneous Switching Noise: Ground Bounce & Voltage Droop:
-The problem of a 16-bit bus was examined.
-An example showed a 16-bit value (11100101...) being fed into a 16-bit inverter, producing an inverted output (00011010...).
-This switching event was modeled as a bank of 16 capacitors.
-A '1' is a capacitor charged to 'V' volts, and a '0' is a capacitor at 0 volts.
+When a 16-bit bus switches, many bits can change at the same time.
+This is modeled as a bank of 16 capacitors.
+A '1' is a charged capacitor ('V' volts), and a '0' is a discharged capacitor (0 volts).
-Ground Bounce was explained: When many bits switch from '1' to '0' simultaneously (as in the inverter example), all their corresponding capacitors must discharge to 0 volts.
-If they all discharge through a single 'Ground' tap point, this massive, sudden current rush (di/dt) through the ground wire's inductance (Lss) causes the local ground potential to rise, or "bounce," above 0V.
+**Ground Bounce:** If many bits switch from '1' to '0' simultaneously, all their capacitors must discharge to 0 volts.
+If they all discharge through a single 'Ground' tap point, this massive, sudden current rush (di/dt) through the ground wire's inductance (Lss) causes the local ground potential to "bounce" up to a voltage above 0V.
-Voltage Droop was also explained: Conversely, when many bits switch from '0' to '1' simultaneously, all their capacitors must charge to 'V' volts.
-If they all draw this charging current from a single 'Vdd' tap point, it causes the local Vdd potential to drop, or "droop," significantly.
+**Voltage Droop:** Conversely, if many bits switch from '0' to '1' at the same time, they all must draw charging current from a single 'Vdd' tap point.
+This causes the local Vdd potential to "droop" or sag significantly.
+Both Ground Bounce and Voltage Droop are forms of simultaneous switching noise that can cause functional failures.

 ### The Solution: The Power Grid:
-Both ground bounce and voltage droop are types of simultaneous switching noise that can cause functional failures.
-The solution presented was to implement a power grid, which provides multiple tap points for Vdd and Vss.
+The solution is to implement a power grid to provide multiple tap points for Vdd and Vss, distributing the current load.
-A diagram showed the cells (each with its local decap, Cd) being connected to an overlapping grid of horizontal and vertical Vdd (blue) and Vss (red/grey) lines.
+This grid is an overlapping mesh of horizontal and vertical Vdd (blue) and Vss (red/grey) lines.
-This grid is connected at many intersections via Contacts (yellow 'x's).
+These lines are connected at their intersections using Contacts (yellow 'x's).
-The final floorplan diagram, labeled "4) Power Planning," showed this implemented.
-A mesh of horizontal Vss lines (grey) and vertical Vdd lines (blue) is created across the entire core.
+The final floorplan for "4) Power Planning" shows this implemented.
+A mesh of horizontal Vss lines (grey) and vertical Vdd lines (blue) runs across the entire core, on top of the pre-placed blocks and standard cell rows.
-This grid distributes the current load, ensuring that no single tap point is overwhelmed, thus stabilizing the Vdd and Vss levels across the chip.
-The pre-placed blocks and decaps are shown to lie underneath this power grid.

 ---

 ## 5. Pin placement and logical cell placement blockage

 ### Introducing the Example Design:
-An example design to be implemented was introduced, starting with two parallel data paths:
+A complete example design was used, which expanded to four parallel data paths (for Dout1, Dout2, Dout3, Dout4).
-Path 1: Din1 -> FF1 -> inverter -> AND gate -> FF2 -> Dout1
-Path 2: Din2 -> FF1 -> AND gate -> FF2 -> Dout2
-This design was then expanded into the 'Complete design', featuring four parallel data paths (for Dout1, Dout2, Dout3, Dout4) and including the three pre-placed blocks (Block a, Block b, Block c) which are also part of the logic.
+This design also includes the three pre-placed blocks (Block a, Block b, Block c) as part of its logic.
-It was noted that the connectivity information for all these gates and blocks is coded using a language like VHDL or Verilog, and this complete description is the 'netlist'.
+The connectivity information for all these gates and blocks is coded in VHDL or Verilog and is known as the 'netlist'.

 ### Step 5: Pin Placement:
-The floorplan diagram, which already included the core, die, pre-placed blocks, and power grid, was updated with 'Pin Placement'.
 This step involves placing the I/O pins of the chip.
-The diagram clearly shows all the top-level I/O ports (Din1, Din2, Din3, Din4, Clk1, Clk2, Dout1, Dout2, Dout3, Dout4, Clk Out) being placed on the periphery of the die, in the orange-striped I/O area that surrounds the core.
+All the top-level I/O ports (Din1, Din2, Din3, Din4, Clk1, Clk2, Dout1, Dout2, Dout3, Dout4, Clk Out) are placed on the periphery of the die, in the orange-striped I/O area surrounding the core.

 ### Step 6: Logical Cell Placement Blockage:
-The next step shown was 'Logical Cell Placement Blockage'.
+The next step is to create 'Logical Cell Placement Blockages'.
-In the floorplan diagram, the areas already occupied by the pre-placed cells (Block a, b, c) and the decoupling capacitors (DEC P1, P2, P3) were overlaid with an orange-hatched pattern.
+In the floorplan, the areas already occupied by the pre-placed cells (Block a, b, c) and the decoupling capacitors (DEC P1, P2, P3) are marked with an orange-hatched pattern.
-This pattern represents a placement blockage or a "keep-out" zone.
-This blockage serves as an instruction to the automated placement tool, forbidding it from placing any other logical cells (like the standard FFs and gates from the four data paths) in these regions, as they are already occupied.
+This pattern is a "keep-out" zone.
+It instructs the automated placement tool not to place any other logical cells (like the FFs and gates for the data paths) in these regions, because they are already occupied.

 ### Readiness for Next Stage:
-With the core and die defined, pre-placed cells located, power grid planned, pins placed, and blockages defined, the final statement was made: "Floor Plan is Ready for Placement & Routing Step."
+With the core/die defined, pre-placed cells located, power grid planned, pins placed, and blockages defined, the "Floor Plan is Ready for Placement & Routing Step."

 ---